rbauer420/BauerBrewing/README.md

 As the screen gets smaller, the porportion between the first column and the second column stays the same.
 Once the screen reaches a max of 500px, the colums collapse and the content is stacked on top of each other.

+***Contact Page***
+See files: form.html, BauerBrewing.css and BauerBrewing.js

+This page contains the contact form for the site and includes JS validation.

+If the user enters a name less than five characters, a red, error message will display under the header saying, "Please Enter a Valid Name".

+If the user enters an email without a "@" or the email less than six characters, a red, error message will display under the header saying, "Please Enter a Valid Email".

+If the user enters a message less than ten characters, a red, error message will display under the header saying, "Please Enter More Than 10 Characters in Your Message".

+If the user enters everything according to the validation, the form will submit and an alert will post saying, "Your contact form was submitted successfully!
+I will respond as soon as possible!"

 ***Homebrewing 101 Page***
 See files: homeBrewing101.html, BauerBrewing.css and BauerBrewing.js